 Bitcoin takes a big stride away from fringes of finance

-Bitcoin’s value surged past $7000 on November 2 setting a new high on the back of news that CME Group will offer a futures option later this, the move may be a pre-curser to Bitcoin becoming an exchange-traded fund and acceptance by mainstream finance
+Bitcoin’s value surged past $7000 on November 2 setting a new high on the back of news that CME Group will offer a futures option, the move may be a pre-curser to Bitcoin becoming an exchange-traded fund and acceptance by mainstream finance

 CME Group’s October 31 announcement to offer futures on Bitcoin this month sent the cryptocurrency surging past $6,400.
 The move brings Bitcoin closer to mainstream finance, placing it alongside CME’s futures on interest rates, indices, commodities and currencies.